 Puerto Rican voters can’t vote in presidential elections.
 Our soldiers and sailors can’t vote for their commander in chief.
 Our taxpayers, who pay some though not all federal taxes, can’t vote for their leader.

 But it’s actually worse than that.
 Puerto Rico participates in only one national vote.
 In general, Puerto Rico voters choose only their local representatives.

 The one exception is the Resident Commissioner.
 This is our one representative in Congress.
 Wyoming also has just one Member of the House — but he represents 515,000 people.
-Jenniffer Gonzalez-Colon represents more than 3,00,000 people.
-Puerto Rico should have four representative, not just one.
+Jenniffer Gonzalez-Colon represents more than 3,000,000 U.S. citizens.
+Puerto Rico should have four representatives, not just one.

 What’s more, the Resident Commissioner can’t vote as a state representative can.
 Under some administrations, she gets to vote, but in a close contest, her vote is not counted.
 She has a symbolic vote and cannot affect the outcome of legislative decisions, including decisions about Puerto Rico’s status.